 Today we got cheering in the Belgian media about a new record of wind energy production.
 It goes like this: energy production from wind energy reached a new record last Monday.
 There was a production of 38,8 GWh that day, enough electricity for about 4 million families and about 15% of the total energy demand.
 The previous record dated from December 11.

-One of them even said that thanks that thanks to the good production of wind energy and the re-opening of nuclear reactor Doel 4, there is no threat of a blackout at this moment.
+One of these media sources even claimed that thanks to the good production of wind energy and the re-opening of nuclear reactor Doel 4, there is no threat of a blackout at this moment.

 As far as I know the risk of a blackout is when the temperature is around -6 °C and during peak at working days.
 There are no freezing temperatures at the moment and we are at the beginning of a holiday week.
 Very small risk of a blackout, with or without wind energy.
 The risk will rise again beginning of January until March-April or so.

 One commenter in an online news magazine said jokingly: “So if there is no wind for a moment, are we risking a blackout then?”.
 Touché.

 This is something I have seen before.
 When it comes to alternative energy sources, we only hear the good things.
 When a windmill is erected, we hear triumphantly that it will generate power “for x number of families”.
 When there is record production, we got to hear how good the technology does and sometimes even an excited cry that we are getting somewhere in our energy independence… No context is given that this is actually just a snapshot of production in a very small time frame.

 What we in general get to hear from the media is this: